ethercis/ethercis/README.md

 We are working to fund as many of the enhancements of EtherCIS as we can based on projects that our non profit organisation supports.

 We will try to fix any key bugs and documentation errors ourselves.
 Other issues, requests for enhancements or feature additions, will be added to the project backlog.

+If you have a problem/issue/bug report, please log as an issue on this repo.

+If you want to ask the EtherCIS community a question/discuss an issue, after reading the documentation that is available, please visit our [Gitter chat channel for EtherCIS](https://gitter.im/Ripple-Foundation/EtherCIS)

 The Ripple Foundation is committed to offering free and open software, with quality, free and open documentation, but unfortunately is unable to offer free support for all issues/pull requests.